The arrival of Destiny 2 brings with it new end-game activities and yes - a new Destiny 2 Power level cap to work towards.

 - Though you can do them before 265 soft cap, hold off from doing Cayde's Treasure Maps, Exotic Quests and the Nightfall until you are close to or past it, as they are some of the few reliable post 265 sources of gear.

 - Infusion is less of a concern in Destiny 2 since Engrams and drops will take into account your potential Power and not your currently equipped Power, but it means you can use Infuse Exotics into Legendary Gear and take advantage of Mods better on gear that already has it.

 - Speaking of Mods - these are new consumables that can increase the Power level of Legendary Gear by 5, and can be a helpful way of giving you a small boost at higher levels.
 Though you can most easily get them post-280, Infusing higher level items into already-modded gear can give you gains as soon as you start dealing with Legendary gear.
 This is more useful as you progress past 270 and particularly 280, with our Destiny 2 Mods and Infusion going into this process in far greater detail.

 - Xur's Exotics scale with you until Power level 270, so save your Legendary Shards and wait for his arrival on a Friday to give you a boost if you've yet to reach it.

-The max level cap is technically 350, as explained by the game when you attempt to Infuse something.
-However, it appears the game slows your progress around the 300 mark - suggesting yet another soft cap.
-Right now few have got close, suggesting it requires new activities or mods to close the cap.
+(The max level cap is technically 350, as explained by the game when you attempt to Infuse something.
+However, the game stops your progress at the 305 mark - suggesting this is the true cap until new activities, such as the Prestige Raid, arrive.)

-Until then, here's how to get as close to that cap as possible, which right now is around 300.
+Until then, here's how to get as close to that cap as possible, which right now is 305.